curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 # Claude Desktop

-Claude Desktop runs as a local console application.\
-To use Claude Desktop you need a [paid account](https://claude.com/pricing).\
+Claude Desktop runs as an interactive console application and you need a [paid account](https://claude.com/pricing).\
 For example, you could get started with a `Pro` individual account.

 ## Configure Claude Desktop